DevExpress/Blazor/localization.md

 # Localization

 Localization is the process of translating a product into a different language.
-DevExpress Blazor components ship localizable resources for UI elements, such as button captions, menu items, error messages, and dialog boxes.
+DevExpress Blazor components ship with localizable resources for UI elements, such as button captions, menu items, error messages, and dialog boxes.

-The localization mechanism depends on your application’s [hosting model](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.0): Blazor server (ASP.NET Core) or Blazor WebAssembly.
+The localization mechanism depends on your application’s [hosting model](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.0): Blazor Server (ASP.NET Core) or Blazor WebAssembly.

 ## Blazor Server

-DevExpress components for server-side Blazor use the standard localization mechanism from the .NET framework - Satellite Resource Assemblies.
+DevExpress components in server-side Blazor applications use the standard localization mechanism from the .NET framework - Satellite Resource Assemblies.
 For more information, refer to the [Creating Satellite Assemblies](https://docs.microsoft.com/en-us/dotnet/framework/resources/creating-satellite-assemblies-for-desktop-apps?view=netframework-4.8) MSDN article.
 DevExpress components provide NuGet packages with predefined satellite resource assemblies for the following languages and cultures:

 | Nuget package postfix      | Corresponding culture |